By Mike Kocsis | 7 minutes read | Last updated: June 13, 2025 Categories: Hormone imbalance Testosterone

 Parathyroids

-These are small glands in the neck that help to control the level of calcium in the blood.
+These are small glands in the neck that produce parathyroid hormone.
+This hormone helps control the level of calcium and phosphate in the blood.
 When out of balance, they can cause a number of health issues.
-Seeing an endocrinologist can help with these issues.

 Thyroid